flowlabcu/FLATiron/README.md

 ## 2. Features

-`FLATiron` is a collection of modular implementations of stabilized finite element methods for fluid flow and advection-diffusion transport processes.
-The library was designed leveraging the ease of going from mathematical weak formulations of flow and transport problems to high-performance computing modules that is enabled by `FEniCS` and the underlying `ufl` syntaxes.
+`FLATiron` is a library of modular implementations of stabilized finite element methods for fluid flow and transport processes.
+The library was designed by leveraging the ease of going from mathematical weak formulations of flow and transport problems to high-performance computing modules that is enabled by the finite element library `FEniCSx`; the underlying `dolfinx`, `ffcx`, and `basix` libraries; and the associated `ufl` syntaxes.
 A few key features include:

 - Petrov-Galerkin stabilization for Navier-Stokes and advection-diffusion equations.
 - Brinkman formulation for immersed porous media.
 - Jump stabilized formulations for advection-diffusion transport.
 - Integration of chemical reaction models in transport problems (suited for biochemical cascades).
-- Thermofluid coupling
+- Fluid-thermal coupling and bioheat transport modeling capabilities.

 ## 3. Installation instructions

-FLATiron is installed in two steps.
-The library relies on the `dolfinx v0.9.0` library.
-It's recommended that `dolfinx` is installed using a package manager like Anaconda.
+`FLATiron` is installed in two steps.

+- The library relies on the `dolfinx v0.9.0` library.
+It's recommended that `dolfinx` is installed using a package manager like `Anaconda`.
+This is the first requisite step.
+- Thereafter, the `gmsh` for meshing needs to be installed.
+An additional library for accessing advanced file I/O capabilities, named `adios4dolfinx` is needed.
+- Finally, the `FLATiron` module can be installed using `pip`.

-Installation instructions, and additional details are provided on the install page of `FLATiron` documentation available here: **[Install](https://flatiron-docs.readthedocs.io/en/latest/installation.html)**
+Detailed installation instructions, and additional details for `dolfinx` base libraries are provided on the install page of `FLATiron` documentation available here: **[Install](https://flatiron-docs.readthedocs.io/en/latest/installation.html)**

 ## 4. Demos